toughcrust/projects-brain-dump/README.md

 Joie = Flow = Profiter à fond de sa vie ?
 avec /!
 Profiter = pour moi digérer un max de ce qu'on vie.
 Profusion de choses à digérer et se donner le temps de "manger" le plus appétissant et d'en tirer le meilleur. **Discerner**, toujours plus!
 Tout en cherchant activement les sujets les plus intéressants à discerner !

-While we spend the next decade arguing over how to fund UBI, how to implement it, and how big it should be, we can also start preparing people for the massive mindset shift that is essential to the success of UBI.
-We can start by envisioning the future we’d want to create if we didn’t have to rely on jobs to meet our most basic needs.
-We can begin by helping the next generation define what success means to them individually, and offering them the tools to build their own path to achieve it.
-And we can do so by being an example, taking the lead in doing it ourselves.[https://medium.com/@kacyqua/why-universal-basic-income-wont-work-f40f8a1f1148](https://medium.com/@kacyqua/why-universal-basic-income-wont-work-f40f8a1f1148)

 Le mal être / la maladie créent une rétention de tout sans nuance: on réprime la joie, l'amour inconditionnel.
 L'esprit critique continue de tourner et on s'auto accuse de se réprimer ...

 Kinda cool, kinda scary.
 But mostly cool: if you take the time to investigate, you WILL know better than about everyone

-Be good at is what at what you are willing to be challenged about.
-On most things people are content with having knowledge they hold "true": it serves them.
-Prove dem wrong and then get annoyed.

-Il y a toujours une autre façon de faire, ne serait-ce que celle qui consiste à abdiquer en faisant un gros 🖕

-rage & joie & tristesse FTW \(transmuter en émotions basique c'est sain\)

-"Thank you so much for what you give me.
-I owe you gratefulness and radical honesty."

 Better question than "What's the meaning of life ?": whatever simple sentence proposed, I cannot imagine my mind not questionning it \(and having pleasure in rebelling\) thus expressing a desire of liberation from a given meaning =&gt; "What is the meaning of the meaning of life ?".
 I can't imagine any definitive answer on such a topic not to be mind blowing.
 And when you have a look at the best movies out there, I find that what they do the best is firing infinite possibilities \(more questions than answers\) in your mind.
 Somehow I can't help but see in popular movies and video games \(or children playing\), a small scale re-play of what is the core creativity of the universe.
 Like clues or puns.